 Table Of Contents

-I’ve made two separate journeys to this mystical world wonder: I completed the Lares Trek in July 2008 as part of the Peru Panorama tour and the Inca Jungle Trek in February 2011.
+I’ve made two separate journeys to this mystical world wonder: I completed the Lares Trek in July 2008 as part of the Peru Panorama tour with G Adventures (I highly recommend G Adventures especially for solo travelers) and the Inca Jungle Trek in February 2011.
 Each of these treks was challenging in its own way.

 The Lares Trek was physically challenging because it was steep, and the Inca Jungle was mentally challenging because we got stuck in a mudslide and rockslide during the rainy season.